SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 `reason`
 : (required, string) A human-readable detailed description of the error.

-Implementations MAY add extension fields to an error object in the errors array, to convey additional information about the causes of the error.
-For example, to indicate the account balance on a billing failure, the following could be sent:
+RPP specifications and/or extensions MAY add extension fields to the error object, to convey additional information about the causes of the error.
+For example, to indicate the account balance on a billing failure, the following Problem Detail response could be used:

 ```json
 {